cens-chile/giis_fhir_IG/input/pagecontent/transaction.md

 If the response is not a **200 Status Code** there will be a **40X Status Code** or a **500 Status Code** meaning that there is a server type of error.

 #### Example Request/Response

+You can see an example of a request and response of every operation [HERE](esavi_request_response.html)